 Our research explores, assesses, and proposes technological, policy, and market approaches to contribute to the societal goal of striking a balance between environmental sustainability, affordability, and reliability in electricity systems.

-- The impacts of different electric power technologies and the possibilities and advantages of designing flexible policy mechanisms that take into account the decision making process and real options valued by those regulated.
+- The effects of different electric power technologies and the possibilities and advantages of designing flexible policy mechanisms that take into account the decision making process and real options valued by those regulated.

-- The life-cycle, global, and human dimensions of the energy-sustainability challenge.
+- The life-cycle, global, and human dimensions of the energy and food sustainability challenge.

 Decisions about investments in energy infrastructure and the policies affecting them are hard because these investments have: